 We welcome students with various academic and professional backgrounds to apply for admission to our program.

 To apply for the MSSP program at Boston University, you should submit an application to the Graduate School of Arts & Sciences.
 Application materials must be submitted directly to the Graduate School, not to our department.
 On the application, please be sure to indicate that (i) you are applying for admission to the Department of Mathematics and Statistics, and (ii) that you wish to specialize in statistical practice.
-The Graduate School will be offering application fee waivers to domestic applicants for the Fall 2019 admissions cycle.
+The Graduate School has begun offering application fee waivers to domestic applicants for the Fall 2020 admissions cycle.
 Please visit the Graduate School’s website for eligibility requirements.

 Fall Semester Admission

 - Applications for Fall 2020 are currently available online.
 Due to the high volume of applications we receive each year, we kindly request that applicants do not inquire about the status of their application before March 15th.

 - If you missed the March 15th priority application deadline, don’t worry—we are accepting applications for Fall 2020 on a rolling basis until June 30th!
 Because admission to the MSSP program is competitive, we encourage you to submit your application soon.

 - Unfortunately, we do not currently accept applications for Spring semester admission.